skalola/3ksportz/README.md

 Contact us at 3ksportz@gmail.com if you want to get involved, have questions or want to chat.

 # Dependencies
-3KSPORTZ uses Amazon Amplify for authentication and datastorage.
+3KSPORTZ uses Cocoa Pods to run Amazon Amplify for authentication and datastorage.

 # License
 3KSPORTZ is a property of 3K SPORTZ, LLC and is available for educational purposes only.